Discover Europe's highest railway station

 Enjoyed overnight stays in London & Strasbourg - Well organised train journeys that included reservations, so no waiting for seats etc. Accommodation in Switzerland was very good with the right amount of free time with use of the combi ticket.

 The tour started badly with confusion at StPs and ended in confusion in Gare du Nord - non of it caused by our manager who worked hard to resolve the problems.
-This is the second time this year we have traveled via Paris and it seems that the problems we had the first time have not been resolved. most of the excursions were very good except for the Rickenbach falls which were rather disappointing -Trummelbach are much better - and Jungfraujoc was terrible - it seems they have developed the "experiences" simply to attract more visitors and spent as little money and imagination as possible.
+This is the second time this year we have travelled via Paris and it seems that the problems we had the first time have not been resolved. most of the excursions were very good except for the Rickenbach falls which were rather disappointing -Trummelbach are much better - and Jungfraujoc was terrible - it seems they have developed the "experiences" simply to attract more visitors and spent as little money and imagination as possible.

 The great scenery lived uo to expectations, with incredible views, the intinerary and places to visit on free days was very good